 While a surgeon or a doctor’s image may be the first thing coming to mind when you think about the healthcare industry, an enormous amount of it is also happening behind the scenes.
 For instance, data and information are just as important as doctors, surgeons, or other medical workers.

-In the medical field, accurate information does not only help the doctors to get a more precise diagnosis of their patients but can also be a lot more efficient and productive.
-Instead of testing themselves on their patients to get the health data they need, having the necessary information collected upfront is very useful.
+In the medical field, accurate information helps doctors to get a more precise diagnosis of their patients.
+Additionally, it can also be a lot more efficient and productive.
+Relying exclusively on requesting tests on their patients can make healthcare a long process.
+By contrast, doctors can benefit tremendously from information collected upfront.

-The value of ambient cough: There are plenty of initiatives and projects trying to collect real-world coughs as a way to train AI.
-However, most of these are collecting “elicited” coughs, which means you can go to a website and download an app, press record, and “fake” a cough.
+The value of ambient cough: many initiatives and projects try to collect real-world coughs to train AI.
+However, most of these are recording “elicited” coughs.
+In other words, you can go to a website and download an app, press record, and “fake” a cough.

 Therefore, it makes it challenging for the AI to learn which cough is authentic and which ones are fakes.
 However, there is an enormous difference between such a real and an elicited cough, which medical professionals can use to develop their AI.

-Coughing may be a common symptom for various diseases, but knowing which kind of cough can help the patient to be diagnosed with the right health condition in a shorter time.
+Although coughing is a common symptom for various diseases, using a tool to identify the type of cough can help a doctor properly diagnose his patient in a shorter time.
 The duration, the frequency, the trend, all of it can help doctors with their work and help the patient to have better treatment.
 That’s why keeping track of the ambient coughs is essential, especially during this time of the pandemic.